 • Consideration > Middle of the Funnel

-The types of consumers within that funnel should be broken down into smaller chunks, or you’ll never know what type of content to create for them.
+You must break down the types of consumers into smaller chunks, or you’ll never know what kind of content to create for them.
 Let’s look at the various potential buyers that will move through your marketing funnel:

 • Visitors